mitchellmoss/cannacompare/README.md

 This command:
 1. Loads the list of dispensaries from `target_dispensaries.json`
 2. Scrapes each menu URL using the Firecrawl API
+3. Parses the HTML content to extract product information
-3. Stores the product data in the SQLite database
+4. Stores the product data in JSON files in the data directory

 ### Setting Up Recurring Scraping